junwatu/ai-narrative-and-voices/blog/README.md

 ### AI Content Generation

-The `generateNarrative` is the function that responsible for AI-generated title, narrative, and audio file.
+The `generateNarrative` is the function responsible for AI-generated titles, narratives, and audio files.

 #### Generate Narrative